shaikhsirajudin/Notes/Latest/html5.md

 # Fallbacks and Polyfills

-If you are developing an application and you really need a certain API, and it's not supported by all broswers, or maybe its not supporrted b y some at all.
+If you are developing an application and you really need a certain API, and it's not supported by all broswers, or maybe its not supporrted by some at all.
 The second line of defense other than Moderniz is to turn to fallbacks and polyfills.

 - Fallback: